InvadingOctopus/octopuskit/Documentation/Usage Guide.md

     > This guide provides a detailed overview of the engine architecture, but there is no standalone reference for the API, as I don't have the time and energy to write that alongside developing the engine. (´･_･`)
     >
     > The best way to learn may be to examine the engine source code.
 In the future I might make a demo game to serve as a comprehensive tutorial.

+## Folder Organization

+- `Apple API Extensions`: Adds engine-specific functionality and general convenience features to classes provided by Apple.

+- `Assets`: A collection of basic images, shaders and sounds to get you started.

+- `Components`: A wide library of components for graphics, gameplay, physics, UI and other aspects of a game.
+Although many are marked `final` by default (to improve performance, see [TODO LINK]), you can modify and extend them as needed.

+- `Core/Base`: The base classes for game states, scenes, entities, components and systems.

+- `Core/Launch`: The objects that launch your game and manage the OctopusKit environment.
+    > 💡 If your project crashes on startup, i.e. immediately returns to the home screen without showing anything, the classes in this folder are where you should look first.

+- `Entities`: Provides classes to quickly construct entities for common tasks, such as UI buttons, from groups of standard components.

+- `Miscellaneous`: General types used by various components, such as compass directions.

+- `Scene Templates`: Some prebuilt scenes, such as the OctopusKit logo.

+- `Support & Utility`: Auxiliary classes that are required for common OctopusKit functionality, such as logging, but may not always be needed.
+Advanced projects may exclude these or use custom implementations.

 ## Control Flow & Object Hierarchy

 | 🐙 |